 The Orca Display is a weather and waterproof 10.1” screen with integrated charging.
 In brief, the Orca Display is a blend between a traditional chartplotter and a modern tablet.

 When docked, the display can be used hands-free, just as a traditional chartplotter.
 The docking arm provides charge to the display’s built-in 7600 mAh battery.
 Power to the Charging Mount is provided by a cable that connects to the Orca Core.
-Should you need to use the display on the move, undock it with an easy clockwise twist, and bring it with you.
+Should you need to use the display on the move, undock it with the push of a button, and bring it with you.
 The large battery provides around 8 hours of active navigation while undocked.

 While either docked or on the move, the Orca Display receives navigation data, such as location, heading, depth, AIS, and fuel information wirelessly from the Orca Core.
 This means that the display is fully connected to your NMEA 2000 network as long as it is within the wireless range of your Orca Core.

-Should the Orca Display lose connection with the Orca Core, the Display will notify you and fall back to using its built-in GPS.
+Should the Orca Display lose connection with the Orca Core, the Display will notify you and fall back to using its built-in GPS and compass.